TeamHG-Memex/agnostic/docs/cli.rst

 (Lack Of) Configuration
 -----------------------

-Avatar prefers convention over configuration, and in order to avoid the need for configuration files, Agnostic takes all of its configurations as command line arguments.
+Agnostic prefers convention over configuration, and in order to avoid the need for configuration files, Agnostic takes all of its configurations as command line arguments.
 This design makes Agnostic easier to learn, but it may result in more typing, since the configuration needs to be passed into Agnostic each time you run it.

 If you prefer to use a configuration file, here are two ways to do that.